 For those of us who cheer on our favorite professional athlete each week, or watch our favorite celebrity on television each week, it is hard to believe famous people could have depression.

+Professional athletes and celebrities seem to have it all, perfect bodies, money, adoring fans everywhere, a lifestyle most dream about.
 This leads to the question: how on earth can a famous person be depressed?

 Believe it or not, depression among professional athletes can be common.
 Professionals such as Zack Greinke, Serena Williams, Ronda Rousey, Ricky Williams, and Picabo Street have admitted to suffering from depression.
 From Olympic gold medalist to rock stars on the ball fields to x games phenomes, depression does not discriminate among athletes.
 Even with all those endorphins being released, they are not even to help some athletes conquer depression.